tibs/python-history/python-history.rst

        contained a list or not, since ``o`` was allowed as a list delimiter, and there was no need to precede a list with a blank line.)

+       (Actually, this example needs fixing, as StructuredText required blank lines around body elements like list items.
+See my other talk on "a history of markup languages" at  https://github.com/tibs/markup-history)

     He also insisted that any Python documentation system must allow him to use "<" and ">" without needing to use escapes - he wanted to be able to discuss XML easily, and presumably also to use the constructs like "<name>".